Banded supple skink

-The banded supple skink (Lygosoma haroldyoungi), also known as Harold's writhing skink or Harold Young's supple skink, is a species of skink in the family Scincidae.
+The banded supple skink (Lygosoma haroldyoungi), also known commonly as Harold's writhing skink and Harold Young's supple skink, is a species of lizard in the family Scincidae.
 The species is endemic to Southeast Asia.

 Etymology

-The specific name, haroldyoungi, is in honor of American missionary Harold Young, who worked in Burma (now Myanmar) and Thailand.
+The specific name, haroldyoungi, is in honor of American missionary Harold Young, who worked in Burma (now Myanmar) and Thailand, and founded the Chiang Mai Zoo.

-Distribution and habitat
+Distribution

 L. haroldyoungi is distributed in northern, central, and eastern Thailand and neighbouring Laos (Moravec and Böhme 2008).
 In Thailand it has been found in the provinces of Chachoengsao, Chaiyaphum, Chanthaburi, Chiang Mai, Chiang Rai, Nong Khai, Phetchabun, Phitsanulok, Nakhon Ratchasima, and Loei.
 In Laos it occurs in Vientiane Province, and it is also found in Myanmar.